SaaStacked/saastack/docs/design-principles/0200-javascript-actions.md

 #### XHR Handling

-All actions are bound to a mandatory XHR definition, which will define an HTTP request, a URL, and optionally collections of 'expected' and 'unexpected' errors, with messages to be shared with end users, should they arise.
+All actions are bound to a mandatory XHR definition, which will define an HTTP request, a URL, and optionally collections of 'expected' and with messages to be shared with end users, should they arise.

 * The XHR call can be made programmatically by the action.
 * The bound XHR call will be allowed to be made only when the `IOfflineService.status` is 'online'